Shivangx01b/Audits/README.md

 ###### Recommendation:
   User supplied data shloud be propelry checked before sending it to backend.

-##### Filling Up account balance.
+##### Filling up account balance as integers are your friends.
 It was found that the same above attack senerio could be used by an attacker to fill his/her account.
-By manipulating the buying request as.
+By manipulating the price parameter using negatives.

+###### Steps To Reproduce:

+1)Try to buy any product like **http://foophones.securitybrigade.com:8080/buy.php?id=1** and click on purchase and intercept the request in burp
 - Request =>
 ```
 POST /buy_confirm.php HTTP/1.1